 The course revisits foreign policy and the practice of diplomacy in an increasingly chaotic world, characterized by power changes and shifts and geopolitical rivalry.
 It aims at understanding the complexity of how foreign policy is made in this context.
 Foreign policy analysis in a number of key multilateral organisations will be discussed (EU, UN, and OSCE) including the role of important nations and the way they protect their perceived interests.
 Students will engage in simulating the practice of diplomacy to gain more insight into its practical potential as well as its limits.

-Understand the complexity of foreign policy and diplomatic studies.
+Understand the complexity of the practice of foreign policy;

-Apply disciplinary ideas of foreign policy and diplomacy in a bilateral as well as multilateral environment.
+Apply interdisciplinary ideas of foreign policy and diplomacy in a bilateral as well as multilateral environment;

 Report on findings orally and in writing using the appropriate formats.